normalframework/nf-sdk/README.md

 <img src="logo_nf.png" width="50%"/>

 Welcome to the NF SDK.
-This repository contains a `docker-compose` file which you can use to run a local copy of NF; and generated client libraries for Javascript and Python for the gRPC APIs.
-You can also use the REST API directly.
+This repository contains a `docker-compose` file which you can use to run a local copy of NF; and examples of using the REST API.

 [🔗  Developer Docs](https://docs2.normal.dev)